-- (e) Candidates in Social Anthropology and Politics - (i) one paper chosen from SAN5-SAN6, and one paper chosen from SAN4-15; - (ii) two papers chosen from POL6, POL10-21; - (iii) a candidate may substitute for one paper a dissertation on a subject within the field of Social Anthropology or Politics approved by the Head of the relevant Department, which shall be submitted in accordance with the provisions of Regulation 19. - (f) Candidates in Social Anthropology and Religious Studies Modern Religion - (i) SAN5; - (ii) one paper chosen from SAN4, SAN6 or SAN7-15; - (iii) one paper chosen from B1, C1, or C2-C12 of the Theology, Religion, and Philosophy of Religion Tripos; - (iv) one paper chosen from C2-C12, D1, or D2 of the Theology, Religion, and Philosophy of Religion Tripos; - (v) a candidate may substitute for one paper from sections (ii)-(iv) above a dissertation on a subject within the field of Social Anthropology or Theology approved by the Head of the relevant Department, which shall be submitted in accordance with the provisions of Regulation 19. - (g) Candidates in Sociology and Criminology - (i) two papers chosen from SOC6-SOC14; - (ii) CRIM4; - (iii) CRIM5; - (iv) a candidate may substitute for one paper a dissertation on a subject within the field of Sociology or Criminology approved by the Head of the relevant Department, which shall be submitted in accordance with the provisions of Regulation 19. - (h) Candidates in Sociology and Social Anthropology - (i) two papers chosen from SOC5-15; - (ii) one paper chosen from SAN5-SAN6, and one paper chosen from SAN4-15: - (iii) a candidate may substitute for one paper a dissertation on a subject within the field of Sociology or Social Anthropology approved by the Head of the relevant Department, which shall be submitted in accordance with the provisions of Regulation 19. - 19. (a) A candidate for Part IIB who wishes to offer a dissertation shall submit an application, Dissertations. including the title of the proposed dissertation, a brief account of its scope, and a statement of the scheme of papers to be offered in the examination.
+- (v) a candidate may substitute for one paper from sections (ii)-(iv) above a dissertation on a subject within the field of Social Anthropology or Theology approved by the Head of the relevant Department, which shall be submitted in accordance with the provisions of Regulation 19. - (g) Candidates in Sociology and Criminology - (i) two papers chosen from SOC6-SOC14; - (ii) CRIM4; - (iii) CRIM5; - (iv) a candidate may substitute for one paper a dissertation on a subject within the field of Sociology or Criminology approved by the Head of the relevant Department, which shall be submitted in accordance with the provisions of Regulation 19. - (h) Candidates in Sociology and Social Anthropology - (i) two papers chosen from SOC5-151; - (ii) one paper chosen from SAN4, SAN6 or SAN8-15; - (iii) a candidate may substitute for one paper a dissertation on a subject within the field of Sociology or Social Anthropology approved by the Head of the relevant Department, which shall be submitted in accordance with the provisions of Regulation 19. - 19. (a) A candidate for Part IIB who wishes to offer a dissertation shall submit an application, Dissertations. including the title of the proposed dissertation, a brief account of its scope, and a statement of the scheme of papers to be offered in the examination.
 A candidate who so wishes may request permission to include a film or filmed material, amounting to not more than twenty minutes in length, as a component part of the dissertation.
-Applications shall be submitted to the Head of the relevant Department in which the dissertation will be examined so as to arrive not later than the division of the Full Michaelmas Term next preceding the examination. - (b) Each candidate must obtain the approval of the Head of Department for the proposed title not later than the division of the Lent Term.
-When the Head of Department has approved a title, no change shall be made to it, or to the candidate's scheme of papers, without the further approval of the Head of Department. - (c) A dissertation shall be of not more than 10,000 words in length.
+Applications shall be submitted to the Head of the relevant Department in which the dissertation will be examined so as to arrive not later than the division of the Full Michaelmas Term next preceding the examination.

+(b) Each candidate must obtain the approval of the Head of Department for the proposed title not later than the division of the Lent Term.
+When the Head of Department has approved a title, no change shall be made to it, or to the candidate's scheme of papers, without the further approval of the Head of Department.

+- (c) A dissertation shall be of not more than 10,000 words in length.
 The inclusion of footnotes, figures, tables, appendices, and bibliography in the word count will be specified by each department.
 Each dissertation shall be typewritten, with two printed copies submitted in addition to a copy in an approved electronic format. - (d) A dissertation shall be submitted to the Senior Examiner in the relevant subject not later than the second Friday of the Full Easter Term in which the examination is held.

-A dissertation shall be accompanied by (i) a brief synopsis on a separate sheet of paper of the contents of the dissertation, and (ii) a certificate signed by the candidate stating the word count of the dissertation, that it is her or his own original work, and that it does not contain material that has already been used to any substantial extent for a comparable purpose.
+A dissertation shall be accompanied by (i) a brief synopsis on a separate sheet of paper of the contents of the dissertation, and (ii) a certificate signed by the candidate stating the word count of the dissertation, that it is their own original work, and that it does not contain material that has already been used to any substantial extent for a comparable purpose.